This post may contain affiliate links. Please read our disclosure policy.

 Grilling pork chops is one of the best ways to get a flavorful, juicy chop.
 They don’t need a lot of time to marinate because the olive oil and cajun seasoning blend will provide all the flavor you need.

 - Cajun seasoning.
 Mix up the seasoning blend or grab a container of premade if you’ve got it.
 I like homemade, because I can control the heat and flavor a little better.
-If you’re using a store-bought blend, you’ll need about a tablespoon.
+You’ll need about a tablespoon if you’re using a store-bought blend.

 - Pork chops.
 Pat the pork chops dry with paper towels (no need to rinse them) and rub them all over with olive oil.
-Take the seasoning blend and rub it all over the meat.
-Set aside in a baking dish or on a baking sheet that you can carry out to the grill and let them sit on the counter while you heat up your grill.
+Rub the seasoning blend all over the meat, including the sides of the pork chops.
+Set aside in a baking dish or on a baking sheet that you can carry to the grill and let them sit on the counter while you heat up your grill.

 - Preheat the grill.
-Heat up an outdoor grill and let it come to a medium heat which is about 400 degrees F.
+Heat up an outdoor grill and let it come to a medium heat which is about 400℉.

 It’s great to use time as a guide, but ultimately it’s the internal temperature that will dictate when your pork chops are safe to eat.
 I recommend investing in a digital meat thermometer for use with a grill like this one.

 You can really use any cut of chop to make these grilled pork chops.
-Rib chops are the most desireable cut of pork chop for their incredibly tender meat and juicy flavor.
+Rib chops are the most desirable cut of pork chops for their incredibly tender meat and juicy flavor.
 A rib chop is cut from the rib section and has a bone running along the side.